n1000/dcr_pos_income/README.md

 $ python3 dcr_pos_income.py
 ```

-By default, the script will print all PoS income from the previous
+By default, the script will print all PoS income using the verbose
-calendar year, using the verbose output format.
+output format.

 ## Command Line Help
 ```shell-session